Georgia Southern University Armstrong Campus in Savannah to host annual Awards Convocation on April 19

 “The Annual Awards Convocation is more than just an opportunity for faculty to recognize student success,” said Department of History Professor Michael Hall, Ph.D., who will serve as a presenter.
 “It provides a venue for students to bring their friends and family to see their hard work recognized by the faculty.”

-Among the highlights of the evening will be the presentation of the Outstanding Honors Student Award, which is bestowed on an honors student who best exemplifies exceptional academic achievement as well as distinguished service to the Honors Program and beyond.
+Among the highlights of the evening will be the presentation of the Outstanding Honors Student Award, which is bestowed on an honors student who best exemplifies exceptional academic achievement as well as distinguished service to the Honors College and beyond.

 The Joseph A. Buck Award is presented to a graduating senior student who has held one or more leadership positions on the Armstrong Campus, is highly respected by students, faculty and staff, and represents the qualities of leadership and citizenship that stand for the best of Armstrong Campus.